Write us

 • In the Sacred Valley: the ruins of Pisac, the ruins of Ollantaytambo, Chinchero and the agricultural terraces of Moray

-With 3 possible circuits, it is perfect if your budget is tighter, since you can spend a little time in each place and visit specific attractions of your interest.
+With three possible circuits, it is perfect if you don't have a lot of money, since you can spend a little time in each place and visit specific attractions that interest you.

 • Circuit 1: Sacsayhuaman, Qenqo, Tambomachay, Puca Pucara (the archaeological sites around Cusco).
 Valid for 1 day